cameri/nostream/README.md

 You can change the default folder by setting the `NOSTR_CONFIG_DIR` environment variable to a different path.

-Run nostream using one of the quick-start guides at least once and `~/.nostr/settings.json` will be created.
+Run nostream using one of the quick-start guides at least once and `nostream/.nostr/settings.json` will be created.
 Any changes made to the settings file will be read on the next start.

 A sample settings file is included at the project root under the name `settings.sample.json`.
-Feel free to copy it to `~/.nostr/settings.json` if you would like to have a settings file before running the relay first.
+Feel free to copy it to `nostream/.nostr/settings.json` if you would like to have a settings file before running the relay first.

 See [CONFIGURATION.md](CONFIGURATION.md) for a detailed explanation of each environment variable and setting.
 ## Dev Channel

-For development discussions, please use the [Nostr Typescript Relay Dev Channel](https://t.me/nostr_ts_relay).
+For development discussions, please use the [Nostr Typescript Relay Dev Group](https://t.me/nostream_dev).

-For discussions about the protocol, please feel free to use the [Nostr Telegram Channel](https://t.me/nostr_protocol).
+For discussions about the protocol, please feel free to use the [Nostr Telegram Group](https://t.me/nostr_protocol).

 # Author

 I'm Cameri on most social networks.
 You can find me on Nostr by npub1qqqqqqyz0la2jjl752yv8h7wgs3v098mh9nztd4nr6gynaef6uqqt0n47m.

+# Contributors (A-Z)

+- Anton Livaja
+- Juan Angel
+- Kevin Smith
+- Saransh Sharma
+- swissrouting

 ## License